strohne/Facepager/README.md

 5. Select one or more nodes in the view and click "Fetch data".
 6. Click "Expand nodes" in the toolbar and select one of the new child nodes.
 The raw data is shown to the right.
 7. Change the column setup according to your needs by adding keys found in the raw data into the "Custom Table Columns" area.
 Don't forget to click "Apply Column Setup".
-8. For further information, click the "help" button
+8. For further information, click the "help" button and try the default presets

 ###Citation